-You are invited to attend the 2015 Conference on School Culture, Climate, and Positive Behavior Support on August 12-13, 2015 from 8:30 am to 4:00 pm at the SERESC Event & Conference Center in Bedford, NH.
+Save the date and plan to attend the 2016 Conference on School Culture, Climate, and Positive Behavior Support on August 11-12, 2016 from 8:30 am to 3:30 pm at the SERESC Event & Conference Center in Bedford, NH.

-This year’s conference theme is Strengths, Strategies, and Systems of Support and will include presentations by national leaders, New Hampshire educators, youth, and community partners, including instruction on cutting-edge strategies for school improvement, plus opportunities for teams to work together.
+This year’s conference theme is Transforming Practices, Strengthening Partnerships, Developing Leaders, and will include presentations by national leaders, New Hampshire educators, youth, and community partners, plus opportunities for teams to work together, including instruction on cutting-edge strategies for school improvement.

 This two-day conference will focus on sharing examples, tools, and practices within a multi-tiered system of supports framework in order to help schools and communities to improve their culture, climate, and safety and features a youth strand to engage young people who are interested in learning about how to become leaders of and advocates for positive change to their school’s culture and climate.

 What Does It Take to Sustain PBIS?
 Lessons for Leaders presented by Kent McIntosh, Ph.D.
 Associate Professor, Special Education and Clinical Sciences, University of Oregon; and

 Keeping Silos but Baking Better Bread: Integrating MTSS Efforts to Transform Practices, presented by Hank Bohanon, Ph.D.
 Professor, School of Education, Loyola University of Chicago

 Who Should Attend: